tedliang/osworkflow/README.md

 # OpenSymphony OSWorkflow
-Folk from the OpenSymphony OSWorkflow project based on the last 3.0 snapshot
+Fork from the OpenSymphony OSWorkflow project based on the last 3.0 snapshot

 ### New Features
 * Conditional Result in Split